-Judge Orders L.A.
-Times To Change Article About Detective With Ties To Organized Crime
+Judge Orders ‘L.A.
+Times’ To Change Article About Detective With Ties To Organized Crime

 U.S. District Judge John F. Walter ordered the Los Angeles Times to remove information from an article regarding John Saro Balian, a Glendale police narcotics officer that is currently on unpaid leave while under a judicial order to be permanently detained.
 Last week, Balian pleaded guilty to charges including obstruction of justice, accepting a bribe, and lying about his ties to organized crime.
 On Thursday, he entered a plea of guilty to those charges as part of his agreement with prosecutors.
-According to court records, Balian is being detained as he was deemed a flight risk and dangerous due to a past activities including witness intimidation and extortion.
+According to court records, Balian is being detained as he was deemed a flight risk and dangerous due to past activities, including witness intimidation and extortion.

 The L.A.
 Times went to press with an article that included the details of Balian’s plea agreement.
 The agreement was supposed to be sealed, but due to an error that has not yet been identified as human or mechanical, the agreement was made public, which is how the information got to the L.A.
 Times.
 Balian’s attorney filed for a restraining order against the paper after the column was printed, and over the weekend, it was granted by Judge Walter, who also ordered the information about the plea agreement be removed from the column.
 The L. A. Times has complied with the order.